yyolk/actionsflow-trigger-pocket/README.md

 ## Options

 - `accessToken`, required, an authentication token to the desired Pocket account.
-You'll need to provision one, [follow the (TODO) instructions](#todo)
+You'll need to provision one, [follow the (TODO) instructions](#todo).
 - `consumerKey`, required, the associated consumer key that the authentication was issued against.

 > You can use [General Config for Actionsflow Trigger](https://actionsflow.github.io/docs/workflow/#ontriggerconfig) for more customization.